-Certified public accountant Gerri Lazarre says in the beginning stages of your business, a lot of sweat, energy, and resources were necessary to get your enterprise off the ground.
+Certified public accountant Gerri Lazarre says in the beginning stages of your business, a lot of sweat, energy, and resources are necessary to get your enterprise off the ground before you ready to grow.
 And with a can-do attitude, many entrepreneurs are able to sacrifice and survive without much structure or process.
 However, once you’ve survived the crucial phases of

 Here are some tough questions Lazarre says that need to be considered as you think about how to grow your business.

 - Strategy – What is your strategy?
 Should you narrow your focus on your target customer or niche service or product?
 Have you considered opening up another location to expand your market or possibly franchising as a via business opportunity?

 - Examine the Leader – Invest in yourself, and develop your leadership skills and abilities.

 - Your Team – Do you have the right people on your team (i.e. employees, partners, competitors)?
 Is their synergy in partnering with competitors and creating alliances with other businesses?